Blog: Sustainable hydropower to advance climate action

 Sustainable hydropower can help governments to limit the impacts of climate change, provided policy-makers and planners adopt the right tools.
-A blog by Amina Kadyrzhanova, Junior Sustainability Specialist at IHA.
+A blog by Amina Kadyrzhanova, Sustainability Specialist at IHA.

 The year 2020 was supposed to be a milestone for climate action.
 It’s the five-year landmark of the 2015 Paris climate agreement and the first test in countries’ willingness to strengthen their targets for climate action.